Thanksgiving up Northwest

 Coupeville

-On the way to Copuperville, we pass through several interesting places, such as Rosario Beach and Deception Pass
+On the way to Coupeville, we pass through several interesting places, such as Rosario Beach and Deception Pass.

-Coupeville is a town on Whidbey Island, in Island County, Washington, United States.
+Coupeville is a town on Whidbey Island, in Island County, Washington state.
 It is the county seat of Island County.
 The population was 1,831 at the 2010 census.
 Coupeville was laid out in the 1850s by Captain Thomas Coupe, and named for him.
 Coupeville was officially incorporated on April 20, 1910.

 Fort Casey